ErillLab/cgb/cgb_install.md

 (you can delete the bact.hmmer file after this)

 #### PFAM
 In order to query PFAM with HMMER to assign PFAM IDs to orthologous groups, you'll need to first download the current version of the [PFAM database](ftp://ftp.ebi.ac.uk/pub/databases/Pfam/releases/).
+See ftp://ftp.ebi.ac.uk/pub/databases/Pfam/releases/.
 You can download any PFAM compilation that you deem applicable to your analyses, but the latest [PFAM full database](ftp://ftp.ebi.ac.uk/pub/databases/Pfam/releases/Pfam32.0/Pfam-A.hmm.gz) is recommended.

 Donwload and uncompress the ~10 Gb PFAM zip file containing the bacterial NOG Hiden Markov Models (.hmm).
 `gzip -d Pfam-A.hmm.gz`